1300 830 830

 Representations as to the future (such as the future turnover of the franchise business) are a category of misleading and deceptive conduct.

-Franchisors who make representations about future mattes, like the potential profitability of a business, must have reasonable grounds for doing so.
+Franchisors who make representations about future matters, like the potential profitability of a business, must have reasonable grounds for doing so.
 If they cannot demonstrate that they had reasonable grounds, their representations may be considered misleading or deceptive.

 Our Misleading and Deceptive Conduct Services